cobuildlab/cobuildlab-web/src/pages/development-blog/conventions-to-create-a-react-application.md

 ## *shared* folder
 App Specific folder to hold any asset that is not an image and that it should be shared across modules.

-Think about this folder as any potential code that could be put in a node package and be
+Think about this folder as any potential code that could be put in a node package and be distributed as a library.

 ## *components* folder
+React componets that can be App specific under `shared/components/` or module specific under: `modules/<module-name>/components/`

 ## *\*-actions* files
+Module specific files that holds Actions of the module.
+(See Architecture)

 ## *\*-models* files
+Module
 ## *\*-store* files
 ## *\*-permissions* files
 ## *\*-utils* files